srl-labs/containerlab/docs/cmd/generate.md

 #### deploy
 When `--deploy` flag is present, the lab deployment process starts using the generated topology definition file.

 The generated definition file is first saved by the path set with `--flag` or, if file path is not set, by the default path of `<lab-name>.yml`.
-Then the equivalent of the `deploy -t <file> --regenerate` command is executed.
+Then the equivalent of the `deploy -t <file> --reconfigure` command is executed.

 #### file
 With `--file` flag its possible to save the generated topology definition in a file by a given path.